Most cold emails end up in the spam folders or trash – never to be seen again.

 Why?

-These cold emails are untargeted and so completely wrong that recipients wonder how they landed in their inboxes.
+These cold emails (also known as unsolicited emails) are untargeted, and so many recipients wonder how they even landed in their inboxes.
 They lack attention to detail, making the sender appear like a cheeky spammer.

 Still, we can’t deny that cold email marketing is incredibly effective.
 It is among the most used platforms for reaching new customers and clients.

-That’s why we’re on a crusade to save your cold email campaigns from landing in the spam.
+That’s why we’re on a crusade to save your cold email from landing in the spam.

 In this guide, you’ll learn how to write a cold email that captures your prospect’s attention and achieves your desired outcome.
 But first, let’s start with the basics in the section below.